AI Just Made Guessing Your Password a Whole Lot Easier - Slashdot

 This is a dictionary attack, which is not the same as cracking, assuming that they can't make a few 100 million trials to crack into each account.

-Call it Machine Learning (Score:2)
+Call it Machine Learning (Score:3)

 Not Impressed (Score:2)